auth0/docs/articles/anomaly-detection/guides/set-anomaly-detection-preferences.md

 ![Automated Attack Protection Shield]()

-2. Choose whether you wish to use the Simple Captcha provided by Auth0, or a Google reCaptcha (requires external setup and registration).If you choose CAPTCHA, you are done.
+2. Choose whether you wish to use the simple CAPTCHA provided by Auth0, or Google reCAPTCHA (requires external setup and registration).
+If you choose simple CAPTCHA, you are done with set up.

 3. If you choose Google's reCAPTCHA, enter your **Site Key** and a **Secret**.